tkgeeth/SpringHibernateIntegration/README.md

 # Spring Hibernate Integration
-Spring Hibernate Integration with Mysql and Mave
+Spring Hibernate Integration with Mysql and Maven

 This contains the set of instructions required to build and run SpringHibernateIntegration application.